apache/cordova-plugin-file/README.md

 my_media.play();
 ```

-#### cdvfile quirks
-- Using `cdvfile://` paths in the DOM is not supported on Windows platform (a path can be converted to native instead).

 ## List of Error Codes and Meanings
 When an error is thrown, one of the following codes will be used.